Skip to content

 Why bother upscaling for YouTube?

-This is only useful for YouTube, because it won't make your video look any better than when you're viewing it back in a media player, it'll just looks less compressed/more faithful on YouTube.
+This is only useful for YouTube, it won't make your video look any better than when you're viewing it back in a media player, it'll just look less worse than the original file.

 This should be done at the very last step of every project, right before uploading.
 It's a waste of rendering time to edit 4K content that's been scaled.